 We do not have any employees.
 Our day-to-day investment operations are managed by our investment adviser.
 See "Investment Advisory Agreement."
-Our investment adviser employs a total of 16 investment professionals, including its six principals.
+Our investment adviser employs a total of 19 investment professionals, including its principals.
 In addition, we reimburse our administrator, FSC, Inc., for the allocable portion of overhead and other expenses incurred by it in performing its obligations under an administration agreement, including the compensation of our chief financial officer and chief compliance officer, and their staff.
-FSC, Inc. has voluntarily determined to forgo receiving reimbursement for the services performed for us by our chief compliance officer, Bernard D. Berman, given his compensation arrangement with our investment adviser.
-However, although FSC, Inc. currently intends to forgo its right to receive such reimbursement, it is under no obligation to do so and may cease to do so at any time in the future.
-For a more detailed discussion of the administration agreement, see "Administration Agreement."
+FSC, Inc. has voluntarily determined to forgo receiving reimbursement for the services performed for us by our chief compliance officer, Bernard D. Bernan, given his compensation arrangement with our investment adviser.
+However, although FSC, Inc. currently intends to forgo is right to receive such reimbursement, it is under no obligation to do so and may cease to do so at any time in the future.
+For a more detailed discussion of the administration agreement, and the future.
+For a more detailed discussion of the administration agreement, is under no administration agreement."